 Basically, the game is identical on all three formats (bar the DLC which you had to pay for previously) as if it wasn’t, Cross-Saves wouldn’t work.
 Personally, I would have loved it if the game didn’t support Cross-Saves and instead, had new additional content and a new platinum – as I would have bought both the PS4 and the last-gen versions.
 However, the publisher and developer decided not to do that this time.

 Unlike the first game, The Legend of Heroes: Trails of Cold Steel II isn’t that bad in terms of aiming for the platinum.
 Sure, we have grindy trophies for scanning every single enemy, opening all the chests on one playthrough, making all the food, performing a certain number of combo attacks, and completing the infamous friendship diary, but this time it felt easier to complete.
-As such, I actually completed everything on my second playthrough, having to only resort to a guide to ensure I got all the friendship notes due to their limited window of opportunity.
+As such, I actually completed everything on my second playthrough, only resorting to a guide to ensure I got all the friendship notes due to their limited window of opportunity.

 There’s still no counter on the number of chests you’ve opened (which I hope the third game actually has), but with the ability to go back and forth to places you’ve visited previously, I didn’t have an issue ensuring I opened everything this time around.

-There are a number of trophies which all relate to the various endings you can achieve within the game, as usual, but these were much easier to obtain than the previous game as well.
+There are a number of trophies that all relate to the various endings you can achieve within the game, as usual, but these were much easier to obtain than the previous game as well.
 The criteria was much easier to meet and there was only one character ending I missed, due to only having control of them for a short period, so I’m 100% sure I’ll grab it on my third – and final – playthrough.

 I personally enjoyed playing this game more than the first one thanks to the more compressed and action-packed story along with the advanced and evolved mechanics over the previous game.
 At around 90 hours to finish my second playthrough, I’d say the grind isn’t really here, it was enjoyable and it never felt like a chore.
 I was having fun all the way up until the second time I saw the credits.

 The Legend of Heroes: Trails of Cold Steel II is the perfect way to deliver a sequel to an amazing game, it takes what was great about the first title and expands various aspects whilst adding in new mechanics in order to further enhance your experience.
-It has an extensive explanation on what happened in the first game but I’d highly recommend you play that first and then this one in order to get the full story and live the journey for yourself.
+It has an extensive explanation of what happened in the first game but I’d highly recommend you play that first and then this one in order to get the full story and live the journey for yourself.
 From the addition of new attacks, giant mech battles within Valimar, a map-based exploration system, and evolved skills, everything is what you’d expect from a Nihon Falcom JRPG – it’s an amazing game and stands up today despite the fact it originated as a last-gen title.

 I stated in my last review that The Legend of Heroes: Trails of Cold Steel was one of my favourite JRPGs on the PlayStation 4.
 It still is but its sequel had me hooked quicker and left me wishing it was September so I could continue the story!
 Once again, fans of Persona, Tokyo Xanadu eX+, Ys VIII or any other modern traditional JRPG, need to pick up both The Legend of Heroes: Trails of Cold Steel II and its prequel and add them to their collection today.